ubipo/pathy/_sources/model/README.md

 ## Training

-All datasets were split into three subdatasets, train, test and validation.
+All datasets were split into three subsets, train, test and validation.
 The splits we used were: 70% training, 15% test and 15% validation.
 An image can never be in 2 splits at the same time.

 Most of the experiments were done with a batch size of 16 images.
 We tried a batch size of 32 once but it did not give us better results.